RusherRG/Memefier/README.md

 # Memefier
-Replaces all the images on a webpage to Memes on the click of a button
+Replaces all the images on a webpage with Memes on the click of a button